Teaching Large Language Models to Maintain Contextual Faithfulness via Synthetic Tasks and Reinforcement Learning: Methodology

 \textbf{Counterfactual Context.} A counterfactual context contains statements that contradict common sense within the collected triples.
 Firstly, we replace the tail entity $t$ of the original collected triple with a similar but counterfactual entity $t^{cf}$.
 Then, we query GPT-4o to generate questions and counterfactual contexts to construct counterfactual samples.
 Unlike the aforementioned tasks, this task further highlights the importance of faithfulness for LLMs to answer the questions correctly, as it prevents models from depending on their learned factual knowledge to find the right answers.

 By introducing four different tasks, we construct 10,000 QA pairs used for training without human annotation.
-These short-form QA data can be easily verified and include tasks varying in complexity, which can make rule-based RL training more efficient in improving the faithfulness of LLMs.
-More details can be found in the Appendix \ref{appendix:traning_data}, e.g., used prompts, data mixing recipes, and data statistics.
+These short-form QA data can be easily verified and include tasks varying in complexity, which can make rule-based RL training more efficient in improving the faithfulness.
+More details are shown in the Appendix~\ref{appendix:traning_data}, e.g., used prompts, data mixing recipes, and data statistics.